-Figure 4.3.3.b Causal chain analysis of deforestation in the Baikal Basin.
+Figure 4.2.3.b Causal chain analysis of deforestation in the Baikal Basin.

-Deforestation itself results in a reduction of vegetation cover, loss of topsoil and erosion, and loss of productivity.
+Deforestation itself results in a reduction of vegetation cover, loss of topsoil and erosion, reduction of groundwater recharge, and loss of ecosystem productivity.
 The use of heavy logging tractors results in the destruction of understory growth, and contributes to erosion processes.
-The degradation of unique forest habitats in the Baikal Basin not only results in loss of flora and faunal diversity, but also changes in the water regime, and increased erosion (Table 4.3.3.1.a).
+The degradation of unique forest habitats in the Baikal Basin not only results in loss of flora and faunal diversity, but also changes in the water regime, and increased erosion (Table 4.2.3.1.a).
 In addition, there are substantial economic losses as a result of loss revenue for the timber industry, and costs that are associated with loss of productivity, erosion, and changes in water regime.